grafana/loki/docs/sources/operations/storage/wal.md

     * `--ingester.checkpoint-duration` to the interval at which checkpoints should be created.
     * `--ingester.recover-from-wal` to `true` to recover data from an existing WAL.
 The data is recovered even if WAL is disabled and this is set to `true`.
 The WAL dir needs to be set for this.
         * If you are going to enable WAL, it is advisable to always set this to `true`.
+    * `--ingester.wal-replay-memory-ceiling` (default 4GB) may be set higher/lower depending on your resource settings.
+It handles memory pressure during WAL replays, allowing a WAL many times larger than available memory to be replayed.
+This is provided to minimize reconciliation time after very bad situations, i.e. an outage, and will likely not impact regular operations/rollouts _at all_.
+We suggest setting this to a high percentage (~75%) of available memory.

 ## Changes in lifecycle when WAL is enabled